LajosPolya/aws-cdk-templates/deploy-s3-static-website/README.md

 # Deploy an S3 Public Bucket used as a Static Website

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This app deploys a public S3 bucket which can be used as a static website.
+The instructions below describe how to upload an HTML document to the bucket, this HTML document will be the landing page of the static website.

 ## Useful commands